GregoryTomy/algorithmic_trading/README.md

 # technical_analysis
-Repository for technical analysis code  (tools and strategies)
+Repository for technical analysis code  (tools and strategies).